Cheslie Kryst, former Miss USA, dies at 30

 Police said Kryst jumped from a Manhattan apartment building and was pronounced dead at the scene Sunday morning.
 Her family confirmed her death in a statement.

 “In devastation and great sorrow, we share the passing of our beloved Cheslie,” the statement said.

 “Her great light was one that inspired others around the world with her beauty and strength.
 She cared, she loved, she laughed and she shined.
 Cheslie embodied love and served others, whether through her work as an attorney fighting for social justice, as Miss USA and as a host on EXTRA.
-But most importantly, as a daughter, sister, friend, mentor and colleague — we know her impact will live on.”
+But most importantly, as a daughter, sister, friend, mentor and colleague – we know her impact will live on,” her family said.

-Kryst, a North Carolina attorney, won the Miss USA pageant in May, 2019, and competed in the Miss Universe pageant that year.
+Kryst, a former Division I athlete and North Carolina attorney, won the Miss USA pageant in May, 2019, and competed in the Miss Universe pageant that year.
+When Kryst was crowned, it marked more than a personal triumph: It meant that for the first time, three Black women were the reigning Miss USA, Miss Teen USA and Miss America.

-In a statement Sunday, the nationally syndicated program “Extra” called her “not just a vital part of our show, she was a beloved part of our Extra family and touched the entire staff.
+In a statement Sunday, the nationally syndicated program “Extra” called Kryst “not just a vital part of our show, she was a beloved part of our Extra family and touched the entire staff.
 Our deepest condolences to all her family and friends.”

+University of South Carolina mourned the former student-athlete, calling her “a woman of many talents.”
+Kryst also held an MBA from Wake Forest University.

+Republican U.S. Sen. Thom Tillis of North Carolina recalled meeting with Kryst in 2019 to discuss issues affecting their home state.

 According to police, Kryst’s body was found at approximately 7 a.m.
 Sunday in front of the Orion building, a high-rise on West 42nd Street in midtown Manhattan.